Integral Diophantine approximation on varieties: Example: a del Pezzo surface of degree 6

-\end{proposition} \begin{proof} Indeed, $s_0(t_0-t_1)$, $s_1(t_0-t_1)$, and $t_0(s_0-s_1)$ span the two-dimensional set of all divisors containing $x$; being tangent to $D$ in $x$ (i.e., being log rational) can be checked by computing partial derivatives and reduces the dimension by $1$; finally, the case $a=0$ has to be excluded as it corresponds to a reducible divisor (the union of $l_0$ and $l_1$), while with $b=0$, the curve coincides with the union of $D$ and the exceptional curves.
-All of such curves $C_{a,b}$ have infinitely many integral points as they are everywhere locally soluble: for primes $p$ dividing $b$, the equation simplifies to $e_1e_2(s_0't_0'+s_1't_1')=0$ modulo $p$ in the total coordinate ring, having nonsingular solutions with $e_1=0$, for instance.
-For primes $p$ not dividing $b$, let $s_0=0$ and $s_1=t_1=1$ (such a point is automatically integral as $s_0t_0-s_1t_1\in \FF_p^\times$); the equation becomes $-a+bt_0=0$ and has a solution modulo $p$ that can be lifted by Hensel's Lemma.
+for coprime $(a,b) \in \ZZ^2$.
+Indeed, $s_0(t_0-t_1)$, $s_1(t_0-t_1)$, and $t_0(s_0-s_1)$ span the two-dimensional set of all divisors containing $x$; being tangent to $D$ in $x$ (i.e., being log rational) can be checked by computing partial derivatives and reduces the dimension by $1$; finally, the case $a=0$ has to be excluded as it corresponds to a reducible divisor (the union of $L_1$ and $L_2$), while with $b=0$, the curve coincides with the union of $D$ and the exceptional curves. \begin{proposition} If $a\ne 0$ and $b\ne 0$, then

+\end{proposition} \begin{proof} All of such curves $C_{a,b}$ have infinitely many integral points as they are everywhere locally soluble: for primes $p$ dividing $b$, the equation simplifies to $e_1e_2(s_0't_0'-s_1't_1')\equiv 0$ modulo $p$ in the Cox ring, having nonsingular solutions with $e_1=0$, for instance.
+For primes $p$ not dividing $b$, let $s_0=0$ and $s_1=t_1=1$ (such a point is automatically integral as $s_0t_0-s_1t_1\in \FF_p^\times$); the equation becomes $-a-b(t_0-1)=0$ and has a solution modulo $p$ that can be lifted by Hensel's Lemma.
 Using Proposition~\ref{prop:approximation-log-rational}, we deduce that $\alpha(x,C_{a,b}\cap \mU;-K_X(D))=2$. \end{proof}

-In \cite{HuangAA}, a family of nodal curves at $x$ is constructed:
+In \cite[\S5.2.2]{HuangAA}, a family of nodal curves at $x$ is constructed:

+where the parameters $(a,b)$ are coprime non-zero integers.
 In addition to $x$, these curves meet the curve $s_0t_0=s_1t_1$ in $\PP^1\times \PP^1$ only in $z_1$ and $z_2$; as they are not tangent to it in these points, they only meet $D$ in $x$.
 Thus, the curves $S_{a,b}$ are nodal toroidal. \begin{proposition} If $ab>0$ and $ab$ is not a square, then

 \end{proposition} \begin{proof}